University Athletic Grounds

-The University Athletic Grounds, often referred to by its location as, Thirty-seventh and Spuce Streets was the University of Pennsylvania's athletic field and home to Penn's football and baseball teams, track and field, and club sports between 1885 and 1894.
+The University Athletic Grounds, often referred to by its location as Thirty-seventh and Spruce Streets was the University of Pennsylvania's athletic field and home to Penn's football and baseball teams, track and field, and club sports between 1885 and 1894.
 The Athletic Grounds were located at 37th and Spruce Streets on Penn's campus on what is now the Quad dormitories.
 Franklin Field opened in 1895 and became the home of Penn's outdoor teams and athletics.

 History

 The university had moved from Center City Philadelphia across the Schuylkill River to West Philadelphia in 1872.
 The university's growth along with the post-Civil War increase in interest in athletics led to the 1873 formation of Penn's student Athletic Association to address questions of organization and funding which had until then been an exclusively undergraduate initiative without the financial support of alumni or the university.
 Penn's football team had until then played at off campus fields; from 1882 to 1884, Penn football played its Philadelphia games at Recreation Park, the first home of the Philadelphia Phillies at 24th St and Columbia Avenue.

 Recognizing the rising interest in athletics, alumni, led by John C. Sims, worked with Provost William Pepper and the university trustees to provide land for an athletic field.
 In March 1883, the Athletic Association had raised $8,500, and in 1884 raised another $6,500.
 In May 1883, university trustees approved the use of the parcel between 36th and 37th, Pine and Spruce Streets for athletics.